Raiyan03/timber-ecommerce-db/README.md

 - **Demo data** to simulate a real e-commerce environment
 - **SQL reporting scripts** to analyze business insights, such as popular products, supplier performance, and sales trends

-This project is ideal for demonstrating skills in **Oracle SQL, database design, and analytics**.

 ---

 ## Features